phrase/phrase-android/README.md

 - Inflated menus and preferences are not supported yet
 - Texts in custom views need to be updated [manually](https://github.com/phrase/phrase-android/?tab=readme-ov-file#custom-view-support)
 - Kotlin Multiplatform is not officially supported
-- Jetpack Compose views need to be wrapped with `Phrase { ... }.`
-- Plural translations are not yet supported with Jetpack Compose
 - Supported Android versions: API level 21+

+### Jetpack Compose Limits
+- Views need to be wrapped with `Phrase { ... }`
+- Plural translations are not yet supported with Compose
-- Some libraries that do not support automatic context unwrapping can cause issues.
-For example `Hilt` requires to disable automatic context wrapping in Compose components https://github.com/phrase/phrase-android/releases/tag/3.5.0
+- Some libraries do not support automatic context unwrapping.
+For example `Hilt` requires to disable automatic context wrapping in Compose components.
+More details can be found [here](https://github.com/phrase/phrase-android/?tab=readme-ov-file#configuration)